LIBERTY

 criminal charge is a reversion to the barbaric days of the Salem (and

-continental) witch trials and the Inquisitions wherein any individual defending
+continental) witch trials and the Inquisitions wherein any individual

-correspondence to private citizens, during press conferences, and to members of
+in testimony, in correspondence to private citizens, during press conferences,

-congress, a law that imposes an income tax and risk exposure to a challenge in
+and to members of congress, a law that imposes an income tax and risk exposure

-court while carrying the burden of proof as required by due process.
+to a challenge in court while carrying the burden of proof as required by due

 In